Windrush: Who exactly was on board?

 Many were enticed to cross the Atlantic by job opportunities amid the UK's post-war labour shortage.

-But, despite living and working in the UK for decades, it has emerged that some of the families of these Windrush migrants have been threatened with deportation, denied access to NHS treatment, benefits and pensions and stripped of their jobs.
-The UK government has been forced to apologise and offer compensation.
+But, despite living and working in the UK for decades, it emerged last year that some of the families of these Windrush migrants have been threatened with deportation, denied access to NHS treatment, benefits and pensions and stripped of their jobs.
+The UK government was forced to apologise and offered compensation for anyone who had "suffered loss".

 Who was on board the Windrush in 1948?